louderthanthunderx1/sales-forecasting/README.md

 - `src/`: Source code for the project.
   - `data/`: Scripts to download or generate data.
     - `make_dataset.py`: Script to create or download datasets.
+    - `generate_new_data.py`: Script to generate new data for predictions.
   - `features/`: Scripts to transform raw data into features suitable for modeling.
     - `build_features.py`: Script to build features from raw data.
+  - `split/`: Scripts to split data into training and testing sets.
+    - `split_data.py`: Script to split the data.
   - `models/`: Scripts to train models and make predictions.
-    - `predict_model.py`: Script to use trained models for making predictions.
     - `train_model.py`: Script to train models.
     - `evaluate_model.py`: Script to evaluate models' performance.
+    - `predict_model.py`: Script to use trained models for making predictions.
   - `visualization/`: Scripts for creating visualizations.
     - `visualize.py`: Script to generate visualizations for exploratory data analysis and results.
 - `config/`: Configuration files for the project.
   - `config.yaml`: Configuration file for managing project settings.

 ## Getting Started